k8ssandra/k8ssandra/docs/content/en/docs/topics/repair/_index.md

 ---
-title: "Reaper Web Interface for Cassandra repairs"
+title: "Reaper for Apache Cassandra® web interface for Cassandra repairs"
 linkTitle: "Reaper UI for repairs"
 weight: 3
 description: |
-  Use the Reaper Web Interface for Cassandra repairs.
+  Use the Reaper for Apache Cassandra web interface for repairs.
 ---

-Repairs are a critical anti-entropy operation in Apache Cassandra&reg;.
+Repairs are a critical anti-entropy operation in Apache Cassandra (Cassandra).
 In the past, there have been many custom solutions to manage them outside of your main Cassandra installation.
-K8ssandra provides the Reaper Web Interface that eliminates the need for a custom solution.
+K8ssandra provides the Reaper for Apache Cassandra web interface (Reaper) that eliminates the need for a custom solution.
 Just like K8ssandra makes Cassandra setup easy, Reaper makes configuration of repairs even easier.

 {{% alert title="Tip" color="success" %}}
 The requirement for your environment may vary considerably, however the general recommendation is to run a repair operation on your Cassandra clusters about once a week.
 {{% /alert %}}

 ## Tools

 * Web Browser
-* values.yaml configuration, or use `--set` flags on the command line
+* `values.yaml` configuration, or use `--set` flags on the command line

 ## Prerequisites

 1. Kubernetes cluster with the following elements deployed:
    * [K8ssandra]({{< ref "getting-started#install-k8ssandra" >}}) Helm chart
    * [Ingress Controller]({{< ref "ingress" >}})
-1. DNS name configured for the Reaper interface, referred to as _REPAIR DOMAIN_ below.
+1. DNS name configured for the Reaper for Apache Cassandra interface, referred to as _REPAIR DOMAIN_ below.

 ## Access the Reaper Web Interface

 ![Reaper UI](reaper-main-ui.png)

-With the prerequisites satisfied the Reaper Web Interface should be available at the following address:
+With the prerequisites satisfied the Reaper web interface should be available at the following address:

 http://REPAIR_DOMAIN/webui